puppetlabs/puppet-instruqt-tracks/pe-501-lab-3-1-deploy-changes-to-production/01-deploy-to-production-with-impact-analysis/assignment.md

     - Under **Select a deployment policy**, select the **Eventual Consistency policy**.
     - Click **Add stage** and then click **Done**.<br><br>
 1. Edit the **main** pipeline to include an Impact Analysis step for both the **development** and **production** environments <i>before</i> the **deployment** steps.
 First, click **Add Stage**.
-1. In the modal that appears, enter the following for each field:
+1. Enter the following for each field:

     <u>Create stage</u>
     - Stage Name: **IA for Deployment**